ROCm/HIP/tests/catch/README.md

 ## Config file schema
 Some tests can be skipped using a config file placed in hipTestMain/config folder.
 Multiple config files can be defined for different configurations.
-The naming convention for the file needs to be "config_platform_os_archname.json" Platform and os are mandatory, "all" for os if the tests needs to be skipped for all OS.
+The naming convention for the file needs to be "config_platform_os_archname.json" Platform and os are mandatory.
 Arch name is optional and takes precedence while loading the json file.
+Currently the json files need to be manually chosen by the executor for the architecture of choice.

 example:
 config_amd_windows.json